Skip to main content

 Introduction – why study Biology?

 Biology is a dynamic subject that dominates Science coverage in the media.
-It addresses key concepts that everybody should understand, such as how the human body works and how life evolved.
+It addresses key concepts that everybody should understand, such as how the human body works, human impact on the Planet, and how life evolved.

 The aim of the Biology Department is to instil a desire to understand and question the complexities and workings of the natural world.